2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 What’s next

 ESR1 mutations cause the cancer cells to multiply so quickly that they make mistakes—their DNA gathers mutations, which subsequently activates a DNA repair response.
-Understanding this mechanism unlocks new therapeutic vulnerabilities, potentially making mutant metastatic tumors more susceptible to a combination of drugs targeting cell replication and DNA damage response.
-In the coming year, the team will further investigate this mechanism with PARP inhibitors, a treatment option for patients in which other targeted therapies no longer work.
+Understanding this mechanism unlocks new therapeutic vulnerabilities, potentially making ESR-1 driven metastatic tumors more susceptible to a combination of drugs that target DNA damage response and next-generation endocrine therapies.
+In the coming year, the team will test newly approved ER-targeted therapies called SERDs (selective estrogen receptor degraders) in combination with PARP inhibitors in laboratory models and study their interaction mechanism.

 Biography